This page outlines various types of checks available in Data Health, including job-level checks, build-level checks, and freshness checks.

 For more details on the checks themselves, see the checks reference for time since last updated, data freshness, and sync freshness.

 Most standard health checks depend on jobs to finish in order to compute.
-If your dataset is created in a Code Repository, you can use Data Expectations to define checks that run during build time.
+If your dataset is created in a Code Repository, you can use data expectations to define checks that run during build time.
 This will allow you to abort the build on error and monitor the checks using Data Health.